 Posted on July 26, 2019

 For the last decade, USP Chapter <797> has gone unchanged.
 Until now.
 Monitoring compliance with these requirements is the responsibility of state and federal regulators, including the Joint Commission and FDA.
 Pharmacies are expected to have adopted the new requirements when the standard becomes official and enforceable.
 As the official and enforceable date approaches, it’s important to understand the chapter changes and how they affect your organization.

-In a recent webinar, Eric Kastango BS Pharm, MBA, FASHP, explored five major areas of change that have come about since USP <797> was first introduced in 2008.
+In a recent webinar, Eric Kastango BS Pharm, MBA, FASHP, explored key areas of change that have come about since USP <797> was first introduced in 2008.

 In 2008, USP designated three levels of risk as it related to compounded pharmaceuticals, classifying those three levels as low, medium, and high.
 But now the chapter focuses on where the compounded preparation is being made, making the lines completely clear and eliminating frustration when trying to achieve compliance.